 I’m most comfortable when I’m at my table at home, inside my room.

-I typically write in the evenings (8-9:30 p.m., that is), though I also write on Sunday afternoons if there’s nothing to do on that day.
+I typically write in the evenings (8-9:30 p.m., that is), though I also write a lot on Saturdays and Sundays.

-There are times that I extend up to midnight, especially when there’s either a big event to cover (as an esports writer) or if I really wanted to finish the draft on that day.
+There are times that I extend up to the wee hours of the night, especially when there’s a lot of content to cover or if I really wanted to finish the draft on that day.

 9. Favorite food/drinks while writing?